timescale/pgai/README.md

 </div>

+### Docker

+See the [install via docker](/docs/install_docker.md) guide for docker compose files and detailed container instructions.

+### Timescale Cloud

+Try pgai on cloud by creating a [free trial account](https://tsdb.co/gh-pgai-signup) on Timescale Cloud.

+### Installing pgai into an existing PostgreSQL instance (Linux / MacOS)

+See the [install from source](/docs/install_from_source.md) guide for instructions on how to install pgai from source.

 # Quick Start

-This section will walk you through the steps to get started with pgai and Ollama and show you the major features of pgai.
+This section will walk you through the steps to get started with pgai and Ollama using docker and show you the major features of pgai.
 We also have a [quick start with OpenAI](/docs/vectorizer-quick-start-openai.md) and a [quick start with Voyage AI](/docs/vectorizer-quick-start-voyage.md).

 ### Setup